amitbakde99/Motor-Vehicle-Collisions-in-NYC/README.md

 # Motor-Vehicle-Collisions-in-NYC

-This is project is available on Coursera Project Network
+This project is available on Coursera Project Network

 Use CMD prompt "python -m streamlit run app.py" to run the app